 Regulatory framework and postal market

-In December 2017, the State Secretary of Economic Affairs announced the start of a dialogue on the postal market, aiming to develop recommendations for the regulatory framework before summer 2018.
-Marjan Oudeman wil lead this dialogue about the future of the postal market in the Netherlands..
-The recommendations of Marjan Oudeman will be the basis for a policy and legislative agenda that will guarantee affordable postal services in the future.
+In December 2017, the Junior Minister of Economic Affairs announced the start of a dialogue on the postal market and appointed Ms Marjan Oudeman to chair this dialogue.
+Further to the outcome of this dialogue on the postal market, the Junior Minister sent her conclusions and recommendations vis-à-vis the future of the postal market to parliament on 15 June 2018.
+Upon discussion in parliament, these recommendations will be the basis for a policy and legislative agenda that will guarantee affordable postal services in the future.

 Other regulation and Disputes Committee